Xqhare/neith/README.md

 # NEITH: Neith Enhances Information Through Hierarchy
 Neith is a small, lightweight and BLAZINGLY FAST database.

+> [!NOTE]
+> It is not "Production-ready" and it will probably never be, I made this because I could, not because I should (especially with less than 6 months of rust experience).
+> While you can use it as a database, the developer experience is lacking as you can see further down in the example syntax.

 The name Neith is derived from Neith, the ancient Egyptian goddess of war, creation, and weaving.
 She represents the intricate connections and patterns that form the cosmos and foundation of knowledge.

 Neith is not made for large projects, or projects that need to do a lot of data intensive work.
 Neith is made for small projects, with the need for some database storage and simple logic.
 For large data-sets more ram is needed as Neith holds the entire database in memory from startup, leading to fast reads and writes (except the save to disc of course).
 Users are strongly discouraged from using complex API requests, this is mainly because it does not support multi-core - maybe at some point, no promises - so performance can be impacted by such requests.